m2osw/snapwebsites/snapwatchdog/conf/watchdogscripts_README.md

 by following this convention:

 * Start the name with `watch_`
-* Follow the name start with the name of your project, for example, the firewall plugin uses `firewall_`
+* Follow with the name of your project, for example, the firewall plugin uses `firewall_`
 * Continue with the name of the object the script verifies for the `snapwatchdog` daemon.
 For example, the firewall plugin test checks